Charles117/resilience_shenzhen/README.md

 - netcdf4
 - wrf-python

-The specific process of data-preparation, data-preprocessing and model-building are carefully descripted as following steps:
+The specific process of data-preparation, data-preprocessing and model-building are carefully descripted in following steps:

 ## 1. Data preparation
 The data this research utilized can be divided into two parts: traffic speed data and meteorological data.

 ### 1.1 Traffic speed data.
-Researchers can apply a full dataset by themselves from GAIA Open Dataset Initiative of DiDi, which is available in `https://outreach.didichuxing.com/research/opendata/en/` The format of traffic data is:
+Researchers can apply for a full dataset by themselves from GAIA Open Dataset Initiative of DiDi, which is available in `https://outreach.didichuxing.com/research/opendata/en/` The format of traffic data is:

 | road_id | longitude | latitude | time | distance | road_speed |
 |:---:|:---------:|:---------:|:---------------------:|:-----:|------:|